IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/syllabus.md

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

-### ADDITIONAL INFO REGARDING PRINTING

-Students, in addition to their regular NYU allotment, also have available to them $5 in printing credits for use at the Dibner Library.
-Credits are issued by the MAGNET Managers in Rm 809 and must be signed for before the credits can be used.
-Once signed for, students will be issued a username and password which can be used at any of the printer stations at Dibner Library.
-Print jobs can be sent to the printer from any computer station at the Library.
-See the Library staff for further assistance.

 ### REQUIRED SUPPLIES
 *   A Notebook or Sketchbook (Analog or Digital (i.e. Evernote, Paper by FiftyThree, etc.))
 *   Digital Camera (You can also use a smart phone.)